After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

    git pull
    ```

-   - If it says `settings.yml` has been modified, like...
+   - If it says only the `settings.yml` file has been modified, like...

       ```